 Stanfordville is a very small town located in the state of New York.
 With a population of 3,733 people and just one neighborhood, Stanfordville is the 407th largest community in New York.

-Unlike some towns, Stanfordville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stanfordville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stanfordville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Stanfordville is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Stanfordville who work in management occupations (15.41%), office and administrative support (9.94%), and sales jobs (7.70%).
+There are especially a lot of people living in Stanfordville who work in management occupations (15.59%), office and administrative support (10.98%), and teaching (8.96%).

-A relatively large number of people in Stanfordville telecommute to their jobs.
-Overall, about 14.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.30% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Stanfordville is a very ethnically-diverse town.
+Stanfordville is a somewhat ethnically-diverse town.
 The people who call Stanfordville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanfordville residents report their race to be White, followed by Asian.
-Stanfordville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.17% of the town’s residents.
 Important ancestries of people in Stanfordville include German, Irish, Italian, English, and French Canadian.

 The most common language spoken in Stanfordville is English.
 Other important languages spoken here include Spanish and Polish.